migtools/volume-snapshot-mover/docs/examples/lab_day.md

 * For this example, you will deploy [rocket chat](https://github.com/konveyor/mig-demo-apps/tree/master/apps/rocket-chat).
 * Add data to the rocket chat application.
 * Using the custom CSI plugin, take a backup of the application.
-* Uh oh, your application namespace has been deleted!
+* Uh oh, your application namespace and snapshot have been deleted!
 * Using the custom CSI plugin, create a restore of the application.
 Disaster adverted.

 ## Prerequisites
 * Install OADP Operator using [these steps](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md).

 * [Install](https://volsync.readthedocs.io/en/stable/installation/index.html) the VolSync controller:

     `$ helm repo add backube https://backube.github.io/helm-charts/`